miceno/esphome-line-server/README.md

 - TCP server for Rolloffino protocol
 - Bi-directional TCP communication
 - Compatible with Wi-Fi
+- TODO: Use binary sensors for limit switches
 - TODO: Add Cover support
 - TODO: Add `ROOF_MOVEMENT_MIN_TIME_MILLIS` and `ROOF_MOTION_END_DELAY_MILLIS` settings.
 - TODO: Add support for regulating the speed of each motor to keep them in sync.